List of Desperate Housewives characters: Reverend Sykes

 Reverend Sykes (Dakin Matthews) is reverend at the local Presbyterian church.
 He first appeared in the episode "Live Alone and Like It", when he met with Andrew about his sexual orientation.
-Andrew tells him he plans on getting revenge by "rocking" Bree's world.
 Sykes presided over Rex's funeral and was the celebrant at Bree and Orson's marriage.
 He is later seen in numerous occasions for the rest of the series, giving Bree advice whenever she needs some.

 Introduced in season two

 Phyllis Van de Kamp

 Phyllis Van de Kamp (Shirley Knight) is Rex's mother.
 She has always had a very cold relationship with Bree, disapproving of her marriage to Rex and accusing her of making her son's life miserable.
 After Rex's death, she continues to disrupt Bree's life.

 Phyllis first appears in the second season when she arrives for Rex's funeral.
 She clashes with Bree on the stories the minister would tell about Rex, or the tie he was going to wear.
 Soon after, Phyllis calls a detective who is looking into Rex's death and informs them that Bree has a boyfriend after seeing Bree being hugged by George Williams.
 Suspecting foul play, the detectives exhume Rex to examine his body.
 When Bree learns what Phyllis has done, she packs her bags and sends her home.

-Phyllis appears in the episode 4.04 at Bree's baby party and discovers that Danielle is actually pregnant and Bree intends to raise the baby as her own.
-Phyllis later leaves but turns up at the end of the episode in the place where Danielle is staying and takes Danielle to stay with her.
-Danielle packs her things right away.
-However, Andrew informs Bree that the only reason Danielle wants to stay with Grandma and raise her baby is because she will be offered a cushy life.
-Bree outbids Phyllis and offers Danielle a convertible which would have been a surprise for her birthday if she was not living with Phyllis and the college of her choice.
+Phyllis appears in the episode "If There's Anything I Can't Stand" at Bree's baby shower and discovers that Danielle is actually pregnant and Bree intends to raise the baby as her own.
+Phyllis later leaves but goes to the convent that Danielle is staying at to take her home with her.
+Upon discovering this, Bree outbids Phyllis and offers Danielle a convertible and the college of her choice if she stays with them instead.
 Therefore, Danielle goes home with Bree and Orson.
 Bree feels sorry for Phyllis and tells her that she will be allowed to babysit the child on weekends.